 As a licensed North Carolina optometrist, Dr. Casey provides comprehensive exams, diagnoses, and management of all disorders that affect the eye.
 She works hard to stay current on the latest advances in eye health and vision care.
 She regularly attends continuing education seminars and advanced training courses.
 It is because of Dr. Casey’s dedication to continuing education that our patients receive the most modern and progressive vision care available.

 When not busy enjoying her patients, Dr. Casey is passionate about volunteering in the community.
 She also appreciates outdoor activities, cooking, and traveling.
-If you have any great outdoor stops, recipes, or travel tips, Dr. Casey would love to hear about them at your next visit to Paul Vision Institute.
+If you have any great outdoor stops, recipes, or travel tips, Dr. Casey would love to hear about them at your next visit to The Low Vision Centers of North Carolina.